We studied successful virtual teams to understand how they work remotely. This is how to boost your team’s productivity.

-As an entrepreneur or a business manager, you might be intrigued by the idea of building a remote team.
-Or you lead a remote team but don’t feel that it’s producing the results you want.
-So, does remote work really work?
-How do you get the best out of your remote team?
+Are you an entrepreneur or a business owner intrigued by the idea of building a remote business?
+Or do you lead a remote team but don’t feel like they're producing the results you want?
+How do you get the best out of your virtual team?

 Does remote work really work?